maximgurin/verifica/README.md

 ### Authorizer

 And finally, Authorizer, the heart of Verifica.
 It couples all concepts above into an isolated container with no global state.
-Each Authorizer has a list of resource types registered with their companion AclProviders.
-And most importantly, Authorizer has several methods to check the Subject's rights to perform a specific action on a given resource.
+Each Authorizer has a list of resource types registered with their companion AclProviders and several methods to check the Subject's rights to perform a specific action on a given resource.

 Check the [Basic example](#basic-example) above to see how it all plays together.